flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Massive Wiki is markdown / raw files, but it's also about versioning.
             - It turns out versioning is tricky :)
             - [[git]] solves this locally.
 People have also implemented many semantic conventions on top of filesystems.
+        - Back to Jerry's question: there is a big conceptual leap to 'versions of a file are the same file' from 'versions of the same file are different files'.
+        - [[Jerry]] this can be solved with the right UI/metaphors.
+For example [[fedwiki]] does this in a way that doesn't work for him.
     - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
     - [[Flancian]] would like to discuss [[Interwiki]] links and the [[common hub]] approach for search and entity resolution.
 - #pull[[fotl threads]]